potamides/pantran.nvim/doc/README.md

 * `iam_token`: The token to use for this engine.
 Defaults to `vim.env.YANDEX_IAM_TOKEN` (i.e., an environment variable).

+* `api_key`: Service accounts can also use an API key for authentication.
+  Since API keys do not expire (unlike IAM tokens) this authentication method is simpler.
+This has precedence over `iam_token`.
+Defaults to `vim.env.YANDEX_API_KEY` (i.e., an environment variable).

 * `folder_id`: A folder is an isolated space where Yandex Cloud resources are created and grouped.
 Setting this is only required for user accounts.